-For a scientific discussion of the software, see our paper on arXiv (in preparation).
-If you are looking for code examples, the tutorial book might come in handy.
+For a scientific discussion of the software, see our paper on arXiv.

 Liesel is being developed by Paul Wiemann and Hannes Riebl at the University of Göttingen with support from Thomas Kneib.
 Important contributions were made by Joel Beck, Alex Afanasev, Gianmarco Callegher and Johannes Brachem.
 We are grateful to the German Research Foundation (DFG) for funding the development through grant 443179956.